google-research/text-to-text-transfer-transformer/README.md

 # T5: Text-To-Text Transfer Transformer

+### As of July 2022, we recommend using T5X:

+[T5X](https://github.com/google-research/t5x) is the new and improved implementation of T5 (and more) in JAX and Flax.
+T5 on Tensorflow with MeshTF is no longer actively developed.
+If you are new to T5, we recommend starting with [T5X](https://github.com/google-research/t5x).

 [![Build Status](https://github.com/google-research/text-to-text-transfer-transformer/workflows/build/badge.svg)](https://github.com/google-research/text-to-text-transfer-transformer/actions?query=workflow%3Abuild)

 The `t5` library serves primarily as code for reproducing the experiments in [_Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer_][paper].
 In the paper, we demonstrate how to achieve state-of-the-art results on multiple NLP tasks using a text-to-text transformer pre-trained on a large text corpus.